Our story (so far)

 It was in August 2015 that we re-named ourselves Dispatch and launched a new-look website.
 And we’ve been going strong ever since!

-Since then we’ve set ourselves up with a community led board to provide strategic direction and help develop the project.
+We now have a community led board to provide strategic direction and help develop the project.

 We’re truly community led, run and written by West Leeds residents, for West Leeds residents.
 We also have a successful supporters’ scheme, where readers can also support us financially each month.